How to take wine tasting notes

-Last week I posted an article about a useful technology App for taking wine tasting notes.
-It is called “Evernote,” and I described in detail how it can be used for taking wine notes and then storing them in the “Wine Cloud.”
-As I stated last week, taking wine tasting notes is a brilliant way to improve your tasting skills and knowledge.
+Taking wine tasting notes is a brilliant way to improve your wine skills.
+It is a great wine to learn about wine.
 So pop open a bottle of wine, pour a glass and get to work taking wine notes.
-Here are some ideas for how to take wine notes.
+Here are some ideas for how to take wine tasting notes.

 What’s your first impression?
 Is it the aroma, the acidity, the oak, the fruitiness of the wine or what?
 Write down anything that comes to mind.

 With each sip of the wine, dig deeper into the components of the wine.
 Is the wine light, medium or heavy in texture in your mouth?
 How about the level of sweetness?
 Is it dry or sweet?
 What about the tannins?
 Too much, too little or just right?
 What is the acidity of the wine?
 Too little, too much, or just perfect for this style of wine?